CentralFloridaAttorney/zmongo_retriever/README.md

 retriever.overlap_prior_chunks = 2  # Number of chunks repeated in a subsequent Document list
 ```

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue to suggest improvements or add new features.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.